-All 2021 inspections on the random operators list were evaluated for 2021.
-Compliance activities were evaluated as part of this review.
+2021 inspections on the random operators list compliance activities were evaluated.

 - a.
-Compliance letters were sent to the appropriate chief official.
-For most inspections, this was the mayor. - b.
+Compliance letters were sent to the appropriate chief official. - b.
 All violations were documented in the inspection checklist and found on the corresponding inspection letter. - c.
-All 2021 violations were mitigated and closed. - d.
+All 2021 violations were mitigated and closed when appropriate. - d.
 Mellissa has a spreadsheet that she uses to track probable violations.
 This spreadsheet is reviewed periodically. - e.
-Compliance actions were taken for all violations identified in the inspection checklists. - f. \$42,000 in penalties was assessed in 2021. - g.
-Mellissa reviews, approves and monitors all compliance actions.
+Compliance actions were taken for all violations identified in the inspection checklists. - f. \$100,000 in penalties was assessed in 2022. - g.
+Mellssa reviews, approves and monitors all compliance actions.
 Melissa signs all compliance letters. - h.
-Operators have opportunities for hearing on probable violations. - i.
+Operators have opportunities for hearing for probable violations. - i.
 Exit interviews are conducted on the last day of the inspection. - j.
 Findings letters are submitted within 60 days. - 8 (Incident Investigations) Were all federally reportable incidents investigated, thoroughly 10 documented, with conclusions and recommendations?

 - a.
 Does state have adequate mechanism to receive and respond to operator reports of incidents, including after-hours reports? - b.
-Did state keep adequate records of Incident/Accident notifications received?
+Did state keep adequate records of Incident/Accident notifications received? - c.

-- c.
 If onsite investigation was not made, did the state obtain sufficient information from the operator and/or by means to determine the facts to support the decision not to go on site? - d.
 Were onsite observations documented? - e.
 Were contributing factors documented? - f.
 Were recommendations to prevent recurrences, where appropriate, documented? - g.
 Did state initiate compliance action for any violations found during any incident/accident investigation? - h.
 Did state assist Region Office or Accident Investigation Division (AID) by taking appropriate follow-up actions related to the operator incident reports to ensure accuracy and final report has been received by PHMSA? - i.
 Does state share any lessons learned from incidents/accidents?